imadmoussa1/coin/README.md

 So we're going to introduce a new field in our block called nonce.
 A nonce is a number that we'll keep on changing until we get a value that satisfies our constraint:
-- Higher than the last proof of work on the blockchain
+- Higher than the last proof of work on the blockchain ( we start counting from the last proof value)
 - A multiple of 7 and of the length of the last block json representation

 By using the proof the block cannot be changed without redoing the work, As later blocks are chained after it, the work to change the block would include redoing all the blocks after it.